-There are some key difference between mens and womens bikes.
+There are some key on questions about the difference between mens and womens bikes.
 Men’s bikes tend to have a longer wheelbase, which provides more stability.
 They also usually have a higher bottom bracket, which helps with pedaling efficiency.

 Difference Between Mens and Womens Bikes

 Women’s bikes were less technologically advanced than men’s bikes up until the early 1990s.
 As both sexes became more interested in mountain riding, manufacturers at last created better women’s bikes.

 Designers took into account the physical variations between men and women and modified the frames to make riding more enjoyable.
 Although you might love the way a men’s or unisex model feels, women’s bikes are often better suited for smaller statures, narrower shoulders, and shorter arm reach.

 Women’s height, weight, and physical shapes vary widely, much like those of men.
 You shouldn’t feel pressured to select a bike depending on your gender because the distinctions in gender-specific bikes are universal.